antscode/MacPlayer/README.md

 ## Credits
 * MacPlayer is built using [Retro68](https://github.com/autc04/Retro68).
 * Custom scrollbars based on code snippet by Alexander S. Colwell, 1988.
+* Custom slider based on code samples by Jim Stout, 1995.
 * Cursive font in logo is [streamster](https://befonts.com/streamster-font.html) by Youssef Habchi